Porsche 911 GT3: 991 RSR (2017–2019)

-In November 2016, Porsche introduced the new version of the 911 RSR prepared for the LM GTE category.
+In November 2016, Porsche introduced the new version of the 911 RSR for the LM GTE category.
 The car has a rear mid-engined design, powered by a 4.0-litre flat-six boxer engine, rated at 375 kW depending on series air restrictor.
 Other new features include a new transmission, a new direct fuel injection, a new aerodynamic pack including a swan-neck wing and a larger rear diffuser, quick-change body panels and double-wishbone suspension with quick-change shim-system all around, Bertrandt-developed LED lights first developed for the 919 Hybrid and new cockpit with fixed seat, movable pedal box, multi-function steering wheel with integrated display, a rear-view camera and collision avoidance system.
 The new RSR made its competition debut at the 2017 24 Hours of Daytona.

 At the 2018 24 Hours of Le Mans the Manthey Racing-entered Porsche GT Team 911 RSR #92 and #91 finished 1–2 in the LM GTE Pro class respectively.
-Both #92 and #91 carried a special liveries marking the 70th anniversary of the marque with the liveries being the liveries from the past racing cars built by Porsche.
+Both #92 and #91 carried a special livery marking the 70th anniversary of the marque with the liveries being from past racing cars built by Porsche.
 The #92 carries the "Pink Pig" livery, homage to the 917/20 which used the same livery, and the #91 carries the iconic Rothmans-inspired livery from the 80s 956 and the 962.
 Dempsey-Proton Racing-entered 911 RSR #77 won LM GTE Am.

 At the 2019 24 Hours of Le Mans the Manthey Racing-entered Porsche GT Team 911 RSR #91 finished second in the LM GTE Pro class and CORE-entered Porsche GT Team 911 RSR #93 finished third.
 Team Project 1-entered 911 RSR #56 won LM GTE Am.